9 of the Best Collard Greens Varieties to Grow at Home

 Seeds are available from Eden Brothers.

-An heirloom cultivar that dates back to at least 1935, this type has dark green, slightly crumpled, tender, and flavorful leaves.
+An heirloom collard cultivar that dates back to at least 1935, this cultivar has dark green, slightly crumpled, tender, and flavorful leaves.

 Plant your first crop in the spring, and sow again in summer for a late-season harvest.

-Plants with a mounding habit and smooth, slightly wrinkled leaf texture mature in 65-70 days, with a 12-inch spread and a height of 24 to 36 inches.
+Plants with a mounding habit and smooth, slightly wrinkled leaf texture mature in 65 to 70 days, with a 12-inch spread and a height of 24 to 36 inches.

 Leaves are juicy and dark blue-green, and suitable for fresh eating, freezing, or canning.